Dashron/roads-fieldsfilter/README.md

 Roads - Fields Filter
 ==================

-A library to help optimize JSON representations, by executing logic only when requested by the client.
+A library to help optimize JSON representations, by only executing logic when the associated field is requested by the client.

  - [Roads.FieldsFilter](#roadsfieldsfilter)
   - [new FieldsFilter(*dynamic* data)](#new-fieldsfilterdynamic-data)